 The Dropbox icon has a red notification on it

-Do you see a red notification on the Dropbox icon in the system tray or menu bar on your computer?
+Do you see a red notification on the Dropbox icon in your taskbar (Windows) or menu bar (Mac)?
 Here are some possible reasons:

 - Your computer can’t establish a secure connection to Dropbox.
 (If this is causing the sync issue, you’ll see a “Cannot establish a secure connection” error).

 - Your Dropbox account is over its storage quota.
-(To see if this is causing the sync issue, click the Dropbox icon in the system tray or menu bar, click your profile picture or initials, click Preferences, then click Account.)
+(To see if this is causing the sync issue, click the Dropbox icon in your taskbar (Windows) or menu bar (Mac), click your profile picture or initials, click Preferences, then click Account.)

 - To fix this problem: Remove files from your Dropbox account, or upgrade to Dropbox Plus or Professional